Energy-Pathways-Group/GLOceanKit/docs/classes/wavevortextransform/index.md

     + [`transformFromSpatialDomainWithF`](/classes/wavevortextransform/transformfromspatialdomainwithf.html) transforms from the spatial domain (x,y,z) to the spectral domain (k,l,j) using the F-modes
     + [`transformFromSpatialDomainWithG`](/classes/wavevortextransform/transformfromspatialdomainwithg.html) transforms from the spatial domain (x,y,z) to the spectral domain (k,l,j) using the G-modes
     + [`transformToSpatialDomainWithF`](/classes/wavevortextransform/transformtospatialdomainwithf.html) transforms from the spectral domain (k,l,j) to the spatial domain (x,y,z) using the F-modes
+    + [`transformToSpatialDomainWithFAllDerivatives`](/classes/wavevortextransform/transformtospatialdomainwithfallderivatives.html) transforms from the spectral domain (k,l,j) to the spatial domain (x,y,z) using the F-modes, returning the transformed variable an its derivatives.
     + [`transformToSpatialDomainWithG`](/classes/wavevortextransform/transformtospatialdomainwithg.html) transforms from the spectral domain (k,l,j) to the spatial domain (x,y,z) using the G-modes
+    + [`transformToSpatialDomainWithGAllDerivatives`](/classes/wavevortextransform/transformtospatialdomainwithgallderivatives.html) transforms from the spectral domain (k,l,j) to the spatial domain (x,y,z) using the G-modes, returning the transformed variable an its derivatives.
 + Masks
   + Other
     + [`maskForAliasedModes`](/classes/wavevortextransform/maskforaliasedmodes.html) returns a mask with locations of modes that will alias with a quadratic multiplication.